Osiris1975/namelist-mod-gen/README.md

 * Basic localization.
 * Optional translation of localization.

-### Planned Features
+## Planned Features

-* Write a CSV from a given namelist text file.
+* Write a CSV from a given namelist text file to allow other existing mods to update to the most recent format and perform either basic or translated localization on their mods automatically.

+## Getting Started

+Follow the steps below to create your own namelist mod.

 ### Installing Python